jwiegley/use-package/README.md

 The documentation string is not mandatory.

-**NOTE**: These are only for people who wish to keep customizations with their accompanying use-package declarations.
+**NOTE**: these are only for people who wish to keep customizations with their accompanying use-package declarations.
 Functionally, the only benefit over using `setq` in a `:config` block is that customizations might execute code when values are assigned.
 If you currently use `M-x customize-option` and save